THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - In April 2006 and again in October 2006, the Board advertised and convened public focus groups, facilitated by an expert, Colette Holt, to address whether, and if so, to what extent, barriers exist to M/WBE participation in the CPS procurement process of goods and services.
 A review of information presented during the April and October 2006 CPS focus groups, and written reports that set forth the findings from the focus groups, reveal the existence of past and current discriminatory practices that disadvantage racial and ethnic minorities and women seeking to enter into CPS prime contracts and subcontracts for goods and services.

-- The focus groups conducted by Ms. Holt confirm that M/WBEs continue to face barriers to participation in the CPS procurement process for goods and services.
-Specifically, the findings from the focus groups demonstrate that those barriers include:
+- The focus groups conducted by the consultant confirm that M/WBEs continue to face barriers to participation in the CPS procurement process for goods and services.
+Specifically, the findings from the focus groups demonstrate that those barriers continue exist include:

 - Difficulty obtaining public sector prime contracts